ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 The action represents some intent of the program to help us know what operation or transformation we should perform.
 If you were to `console.log` the action during the first pass you would see a custom INIT action that redux will pass if we provide no other action.
 During the second pass, if we provided an action with type `ADD` we will increment the value and return it as the next state.

-We can now update the `createStore` function above to take this new reducer function as it's the required argument we are missing earlier.
+We can now update the `createStore` function above to take this new reducer function as it's the required argument we were missing earlier.

 ```js
 import Redux from 'npm:redux';